lxc/terraform-provider-incus/docs/data-sources/network_integration.md

 * `name` - **Required** - Name of the network integration.

-* `project` - *Optional* - Name of the project where the network integration is be stored.

 * `remote` - *Optional* - The remote in which the resource was created.
 If not provided, the provider's default remote will be used.